AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/rainfocus-experience.md

 ## Create XDM Schema and set the Identity

-In order to store the Experience Events from RainFocus in AEP, you must create an XDM Schema to describe a Dataset which can store  the possible fields and data types that will be sent from RainFocus.
+In order to store the Experience Events from RainFocus in Experience Platform, you must create an XDM Schema to describe a dataset which can store the possible fields and data types that will be sent from RainFocus.

 RainFocus recommends the following fields, which covers all possible data sent by default.